nabijaczleweli/termimage/termimage.md

 The images are automatically downscaled to the terminal's size and their colours are approximated to match the terminal's display colours.

-With ANSI output this means a 3-bit colour resolution, with WinAPI - 4-bit.
+With simple ANSI output this means a 3-bit colour resolution, with WinAPI - 4-bit.

 With WinAPI output the output colours are acquired from the console itself, with ANSI output a sane default is assumed.